Strategy and visual identity for Chr. Hansen Human Health

 Over the last couple of years, the Human Health division at Chr.
 Hansen has grown immensely – and according to a press release from January 2019, Chr.
-Hansen reports solid organic revenue growth of 10 % with impressing 17 % in the Health and Nutrition area.
+Hansen reports solid organic revenue growth of 10 % with an impressive 17 % in the Health and Nutrition area.
 As CEO Mauricio Graber states in the press release: “We have had a solid start to the year, with Food Cultures & Enzymes delivering strong organic growth with contributions from volume and EUR pricing, in line with our expectations.
 Organic growth in Health and Nutrition was also strong, driven by global demand for probiotics for infant formula in Human Health.”

 Due to the massive growth and a plan to enter new markets, the Human Health team saw a need to revisit the essence of the division in order to develop a tool to ensure guidance and common direction in times with many new employees and massive growth.

 We helped Chr.
 Hansen build a brand house in the Human Health division.
 While being true to the mother brand, it still allows the Human Health division to have their own Why, How and What, in order to unite the organisation about a common focal point and a common goal.
-In this process our goal was to find out what makes this particular division unique – their sustainable competitive advantage.
+In this process, our goal was to find out what makes this particular division unique – its sustainable competitive advantage.

-Although the probiotics market in general is moving towards a B2B2C approach, and that the global consumer, now more than ever, is looking for information and online purchase, Chr.
+Although the probiotics market, in general, is moving towards a B2B2C approach, and that the global consumer, now more than ever, is looking for information and online purchase, Chr.
 Hansen has – after an in-depth strategy process – decided to stay in the B2B market.
 As a B2B provider, Chr.
 Hansen has chosen to build upon their unique value proposition, which became an inspiration for our further work in translating the strategy into a visual language.
 Chr.
 Hansen’s probiotics are the best scientifically documented probiotics in the world – meaning that strains matter.